-Report Recommendation Number Recommendation IESO 2023 Update to the OEB stakeholder engagements regarding the methods and assumptions used to develop capacity needs.
-Specific consideration should be given to a expected to conclude in advance of the Ministry of Energy's review of the long-term energy planning framework. periodic streamlined process to review the case for procuring existing or new resources that involves stakeholders and is overseen by an objective third party.
-IESO has provided advice into the Electrification and Energy Transition Panel (EETP), tasked with reviewing Long-Term Energy Planning and will work with the Ministry and the OEB to implement EETP recommendations once they are issued September 2, 2021 3-1 The IESO should develop structural solutions for Capacity Auction resource performance failures, with an emphasis on stronger penalties.
-In general terms, penalties should work together with a Qualified Capacity process to ensure that capacity payments net of penalties reflect each resource's ability to deliver capacity when dispatched.
-The IESO agrees with the MSP's recommendation and has stakeholdered a design for a capacity qualification process and an enhanced performance and availability assessment framework for all Capacity Auction resources (including Hourly Demand Response), where past performance would directly impact future qualified capacity and participant revenues.
-The Market Rules to implement this design have been approved.
-The new design will provide a financial incentive for resources to improve performance, much stronger financial consequences for poor performance during times of system need and ensure capacity payments net of penalties reflect a resource's ability to deliver capacity when dispatched.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB December 10, 2020 3-6 The IESO should examine and report on potential improvements to its stakeholder engagements regarding the methods and assumptions used to develop capacity needs.
+Specific consideration should be given to a periodic streamlined process to review the case for procuring existing or new resources that involves stakeholders and is overseen by an objective third party.
+The IESO has been conducting annual information and engagement sessions on the Annual Planning Outlook, the Annual Acquisition Report and its Resource Acquisition related engagements; with the recently launched External Relations and Indigenous Engagement Frameworks the IESO will inform, educate a broader spectrum of participants supporting greater transparency regarding the methods and assumptions used to develop capacity needs and procurement mechanisms.
+On third party oversight, following the Electrification and Energy Transition Panel (EETP) report, the Ministry released its vision statement and initiated consultation on its upcoming Integrated Energy Resource Plan.
+The IESO will continue to engage with the government on third party oversight as its consultation progresses.
+However, it is the IESO's view that further actions on this aspect of the recommendation rest with government.
+September 2, 2021 3-1 The IESO should develop structural solutions for Capacity Auction resource performance failures, with an emphasis on stronger penalties.
+In general terms, penalties should work together with a Qualified Capacity process to ensure that capacity payments The IESO agrees with the MSP's recommendation and has stakeholdered a design for a capacity qualification process and an enhanced performance and availability assessment framework for all Capacity Auction resources (including Hourly Demand Response), where past performance would directly impact future qualified capacity and